COSD-PANDA/datasd_council_report_2017/appendix/definitions.md

 At what rate does the information in the dataset change?

 # Format
-What format is the data in? e.g: [THIS MADE ME THINK ABOUT THE PAGE IN IT'S REPORT WHERE THEY HAVE A PIE CHART THAT SHOWS THE DATABASES THE CITY OPERATES...I WONDER IF THERE'S ROOM IN THIS REPORT FOR THAT SAME GRAPHIC...IT SEEMS RELEVANT]
+What format is the data in? e.g:
  * excel
  * sql
  * oracle database